adibzailan/system_specs_generator/README.md

 python run-system_specs_generator.py
 ```

-Follow the on-screen prompts to select which sections to include in your report and choose where to save the output file.
+The script will display a progress indicator while gathering system specifications.
+Then, follow the on-screen prompts to select which sections to include in your report and choose where to save the output file.
 The generated file will have a timestamp in the format "YYYYMMDD_HHMM" appended to its name.

 ## Output Example